snrakshith/web-docs/active/compilers/anotomy.md

 ---

-## Modern Approach for Compiler Design is in 3 Phases:
+## Modern Approach for Compiler Anotomy is in 3 Phases:

 - Frontend
   - Lexer ( Tokenizer )